openhie/ansible-openinfoman-hwr/README.md

-playbook-ohie-pr
+playbook-ohie-hwr
 ================

-Ansible playbook for deploying the provider registry component of the [OpenHIE](http://ohie.org) stack.
+Ansible playbook for deploying the Health Worker Registry component of the [OpenHIE](http://ohie.org) stack.

 ## What it does
-* Installs ldap, and apache2.
+* Installs openinfoman and openinfoman-hwr and their dependencies.
-* Sets up a test databse.

 ## Requirements
 * Ansible **1.2+** installed on client.